RCC Erasmus KA1+

 Dates: 2nd - 7th April 2018

-The course continued with all participants presenting their schools and how they face diversity in intercultural classrooms across the various European countries present.
+The course continued with all participants giving presentations about their schools.
+Participants discussed how they face diversity in their classrooms.
+As many European countries were represented by participants this gave a broad spectrum of ideas from across the EU to participants.
 Teachers found it particularly interesting to hear about challenges faced by schools where over 80% of the student population are non-nationals.
-They examined the skills required for integration and what we, as teachers, can do to help students with this.
+They examined the skills required for integration and had an in-depth discussion on what teachers can do to help students integrate into their school and classroom more effectively.
 Some of the methodologies investigated, through case studies, included ways of expressing interest in varying ethnic backgrounds, redirecting the role of teacher from instructor to facilitator and creating an inclusive curriculum that remains respectful of differences.

-Teachers also looked at overcoming language barriers by building relationships with students through the use of methodologies based on play, movement and art.
+Over the course of the week teachers looked at overcoming language barriers by building relationships with students through the use of methodologies based on play, movement and art.
 Conveying meaning through methods other than language is very important in intercultural classroom management.
 They examined the use of a “flipped classroom” as a means of integration and supporting students who do not have English as a mother tongue.
-All four teachers felt that this is something we will try in our own classrooms.
+All four teachers felt that this is something they will definitely try in their own classrooms.

 The final session of the week developed discussions on how to communicate effectively.
-Teachers looked at how to be empathetic towards our students.
+Teachers looked at how to be empathetic towards students.
 They reflected on situations where they felt upset by something a person said or did to them and examined their feelings at that moment and their needs.
 Teachers also examined the feelings and needs of the person who made them feel that way.
-The discussion looking at a restorative approach to communicating with our students.
-The teachers observed different methodologies adapted by teachers to engage in non - violent communication.
-This is something that teachers feel should be adopted in our teaching practices.
+They discussed looking at a restorative approach to communicating with our students and observed different methodologies adapted by teachers to engage in non - violent communication.
 The course concluded by teachers reflecting on different case studies relating to refugees moving to another country.
-Teachers had to consider what feelings and needs those individuals had.
-We then discussed these feelings and needs within groups in order to develop our understanding of others situations.
+Teachers had to consider what feelings and needs those individuals had and discussed strategies that they could use to welcome these students into their classroom.
+Participants then discussed these feelings and needs within smaller groups in order to help them develop their understanding of others situations, from a European context.

 Recipients of the certificate of completion from Europass Teacher Academy for ‘Facing Diversity- Intercultural Classroom Management’ course